xkillx/bpustaka/README.md

 ## How to Contribute :
    Using Github + Git Tools to commit project.
+   - Fork this project to your Github account.
+   - Clone your fork to desktop.
+   - Create topic branch, don't commit in master, this will make master always clean.
+   - Make some commits to improve the project.
+   - Push your branch to your Github project.
+   - Open a pull request on Github.

 ## How to Contact Project Maintainer :
    Using Social Media (Whatsapp Messanger, Facebook Group)